alealexpro100/linux_install/README.md

 linux_install
 =============

+## About
+This script installs a base linux system from any linux distribution.
+Supported linux distros:
+* Alpine
+* Archlinux
+* Debian-based distros
+* Voidlinux

 ## Requirements
 * Connection to mirror with packages for installing distrubution.
 * Prepared directory for installing system (if uefi, with mounted /boot partition).